 A watchOS app rarely runs in isolation; it needs data from the outside world.
-You can access data directly from a web service or other online resource, or share data from a paired iPhone, although this can’t be your app’s primary way of accessing data.
+You can access data directly from a web service, CloudKit, or other online resources.
+You can also share data from a paired iPhone, although this can’t be your app’s primary way of accessing data.

 Access Data Directly

 Your watchOS app can connect directly to web services and other online sources.
-When making these requests, the system can send data through a paired iPhone as a proxy, over a known WiFi network, or over the watch’s own cellular connection (see Testing watchOS Networking).
+When making these requests, the system can send data through a paired iPhone as a proxy, over a known WiFi network, or over the watch’s own cellular connection (see Test Your Update Code with Different Configurations).

 Always use a